semiologic/sem-fixes/readme.txt

 The exact bugs vary from a WP version to the next.
 Suffice it to say that you want this one to be active at all times.

+= Post Revisions =

+Yikes!
+The post and page revisions get out of control if left unchecked.
+If you don't specically set the 'WP_POST_REVISIONS" to false or a number to limit them to, sem-fixes sets a limit of 5.

 = Help Me! =

 The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.